REZ3LIET/KUKA-ROS2/README.md

 ## Changelog

-All notable changes to this project will be documented in the [CHANGELOG.md](CHANGELOG.md).
+All changes to this project will be documented in the [CHANGELOG.md](CHANGELOG.md).
 See the changelog for detailed information about the project's history, including new features, bug fixes, and updates.

 ## License